Purchases made through links earn us a small commission, at no extra cost to you.

 If you’re looking for some hikes near Nordegg that can easily be done in the winter, add Cline River Falls to your list.
 This hike may be short, but it definitely doesn’t compromise on scenery.

 With frozen waterfalls in a snow-dusted canyon and a vista of rocky mountain peaks, there are plenty of frosty views to enjoy on this winter hike.
-The trail starts with a mostly flat walk through the forest then arrives at viewpoint above the Cline River Canyon.
+The trail starts with a mostly flat walk through the forest then arrives at a viewpoint above the Cline River Canyon.
 The path then makes an icy descent down to the canyon floor where you can stand at the base of a sprawling frozen waterfall.

 Since this hike doesn’t take very long, you’ll have time afterwards to go admire the famous Abraham Lake ice bubbles.